-Taxes and financial impacts from a divorce can be far reaching
+Taxes and financial impacts from a divorce can be far-reaching.

 Let's assume that you have successfully gotten your divorce and are now a single adult.
-It has been a long time since that has been true and you may be wondering about how to properly file your taxes the year after your divorce has been finalized.
+It has been a long time since that has been true, and you may be wondering about how to properly file your taxes the year after your divorce has been finalized.
 What is the proper filing status for you given the change in your marital status?
 The same question could be asked even if you are going through a divorce right now.

 What are the different tax filing statuses relevant to a divorcing person such as yourself?

-What about head of household status?
+What about the head of the household status?

 Claiming a child as a dependent after divorce

 Your children can only be claimed as dependents after your divorce by one parent.
-This has many important impacts on your case, specifically how you and your ex-spouse cannot both file your taxes as head of household and utilize your children to do so.
-The custodial parent, the one with whom your children reside primarily, is the only one who claim your children as dependents on their taxes.
+This has many significant impacts on your case, specifically how you and your ex-spouse cannot both file your taxes as head of household and utilize your children to do so.
+The custodial parent, the one with whom your children reside primarily, is the only one who claims your children as dependents on their taxes.